 Other varieties of chowder can be found all over the United States and even the world.
 Places such as Rhode Island (clear broth) and Long Island (combination of tomato and cream broth) have adopted their own variations, while other cities and chefs have created delicious recipes for fish and seafood chowders, like this Easy Fish Chowder recipe from Lindsay at The Lean Green Bean.

-And if you care to travel abroad to taste test chowder, even Bermuda has their own type of fish chowder!
+And if you care to travel abroad to taste test chowder, even Bermuda has its own type of fish chowder!